Flow models I: Diffusion models

 March 2023

-These notes focus on diffusion-based generative models, like the celebrated Denoising Diffusion Probabilistic Models; the material was presented as a series of lectures I gave at some working groups of mathematicians, so the style is tailored for this audience.
-In particular, everything is fitted into the continuous-time framework (which is not how it is done in practice).
+These series of notes focus on diffusion-based generative models, like the celebrated Denoising Diffusion Probabilistic Models; they contain the material I regularly present as lectures in some working groups for mathematicians or math graduate students, so the style is tailored for this audience.
+In particular, everything is fitted into the continuous-time framework (which is not exactly how it is done in practice).

 A special attention is given to the differences between ODE sampling and SDE sampling.
 The analysis of the time evolution of the densities ptp_t is done using only Fokker-Planck Equations or Transport Equations.